Republican National Committee

-The Republican National Committee (RNC) is a U.S. political committee that is the governing body of the Republican Party of the United States.
+The Republican National Committee (RNC) is the primary committee of the Republican Party of the United States.
+Its members are chosen by the state delegations at the national convention every four years.
 It is responsible for developing and promoting the Republican brand and political platform, as well as assisting in fundraising and election strategy.
+It does not have direct authority over elected officials.
 It is also responsible for organizing and running the Republican National Convention.
 When a Republican is president, the White House controls the committee.
 According to Boris Heersink, "political scientists have traditionally described the parties' national committees as inconsequential but impartial service providers."

 Similar committees exist in every U.S. state and most U.S. counties, although in some states party organization is structured by congressional district, allied campaign organizations being governed by a national committee.
-Ronna McDaniel is the current committee chairwoman.
+Joe Gruters is the current committee chairman.

-The RNC's main counterpart is the Democratic National Committee.
+The Democratic Party's counterpart to the RNC is the Democratic National Committee.

 History

 The 1856 Republican National Convention appointed the first RNC.
 It consisted of one member from each state and territory to serve for four years.
 Each national committee since then has followed the precedent of equal representation for each state or territory, regardless of population.
 From 1924 to 1952, there was a national committeeman and national committeewoman from each state and U.S. possession, and from Washington, D.C.
 In 1952, committee membership was expanded to include the state party chairs of states that voted Republican in the preceding presidential election, have a Republican majority in their congressional delegation (U.S. representatives and senators), or have Republican governors.
 By 1968, membership reached 145.
 As of 2011, the RNC has 168 members.

-The only person to have chaired the RNC and later become U.S. president is George H. W. Bush.
-A number of the chairs of the RNC have been state governors.
+While a number of the chairs of the RNC have been state governors, the only person to have chaired the RNC and later become U.S. president is George H. W. Bush.
+During Bush's time as RNC chair, Spiro Agnew was being investigated for corruption, which would later lead to Agnew's resignation as vice president.
+Bush assisted, at the request of Nixon and Agnew, in getting John Glenn Beall Jr., the U.S. senator from Maryland, to pressure his brother, George Beall the U.S. attorney in Maryland, to shut down the investigation into Agnew.
+Attorney Beall ignored the pressure.

 In 2013, the RNC began an outreach campaign towards the American youth and minority voters, after studies showed these groups generally perceived that the Republican Party did not care about their concerns.